GiftXXVI/DSA_Show_Me_The_DS/3_huffman_coding.md

 ## Complexity

+This implementation create a list of frequencies (of size n, where n is the input string size), a Heap (of size n+2, where n is input string size), a Huffman Tree (of size 2n+1, wih n input nodes and n+1 intermediate nodes) and a list of size 2n+1 (made up of elements of the Huffman Tree) for decoding.
+In conclusion, the space complexity of the algorithm is O(n) because the space used is a multiple of the input size.

 ### Encode function

 The process of building a Huffman Tree from the input string and generating its binary code in this implementation contains O(n), O(1) and O(n*d).
 Of these algebraic terms; n*d < n^2 and is the fastest growing term as input size increases.
 For a full binary tree, d can be n/2.
 Therefore, estimating n*d or n*n/2 to n^2, the function has a complexity of O(n^2).